NathanPickard/scully-portfolio/blog/how-to-improve-your-code-without-coding-part-2.md

 ---
-title: "How to improve your code without coding, Part 2!"
+title: "How to Improve Your Code Without Coding, Part 2!"
 date: "2018-06-27"
 description: More ways to become a better developer without coding
 ---